arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.0.0/03-Guides/migration-guide-v1.0.md

 > Note that Azure Service Bus plug-ins are [still not supported](https://github.com/arcus-azure/arcus.messaging/discussions/159) in this new SDK.

 ### Package update
-The `Microsoft.Azure.ServiceBus` NuGet packge is now completly removed from the library and is changed by the `Arcus.Messaging.ServiceBus` NuGet package.
+The `Microsoft.Azure.ServiceBus` NuGet package is now completely removed from the library and is changed by the `Arcus.Messaging.ServiceBus` NuGet package.
 This means that possible compile errors can occur when using types or signatures that were only available in this older package.

 ### Service Bus message update for fallback message handlers
-The `AzureServiceBusFallbackMessagHandler<>` abstract type has an updated signature as it now uses the new `ServiceBusReceivedMessage` instead of the `Message` when providing a fallback for a message handler pipeline:
+The `AzureServiceBusFallbackMessageHandler<>` abstract type has an updated signature as it now uses the new `ServiceBusReceivedMessage` instead of the `Message` when providing a fallback for a message handler pipeline:

 ```diff
 - using Microsoft.Azure.ServiceBus;